LianjiaTech/BELLE/README.md

 }
 ```

-Cite the original BLOOM, LLaMA, Stanford Alpaca and Self-Instruct papers as well!
+Cite the original BLOOM, Stanford Alpaca and Self-Instruct papers as well!